VoxelForge/VoxelForge/API.md

 * Create images for your HUD bar
 * Call `hud.register_hudbar` to make the definition of the HUD bar known to this mod
-* Call `hud.hudbars[identifier].add_all` for each player for which you want to use previously defined HUD bar
+* Call `hud.init_hudbar` for each player for which you want to use previously defined HUD bar
 * Use `hud.change_hudbar` whenever you need to change the values of a HUD bar of a certain player
 * If you need it: Use `hud.hide_hudbar` and `hud.unhide_hudbar` to hide or unhide HUD bars of a certain player